iTechLab2024/A-Scalable-and-User-Friendly-Framework-Integrating-IoT-and-Digital-Twins-for-Home-Energy-Management/Readme.md

-# Integrating IoT in Digital Twins for Home Energy Management
+# A Scalable and User-Friendly Framework Integrating IoT and Digital Twins for Home Energy Management Systems
 Systems:
 This repository accompanies the paper **"Integrating IoT in Digital Twins for Home Energy Management Systems"**.
 Our research explores how integrating IoT devices within digital twin frameworks can optimize energy management in smart homes.